Skip to main content

 However, it's basically not possible to override the definition defined in Lexicon.
 For example, in the above example, if the text input is defined by Lexicon to be a string, the text value cannot be sent as a number or boolean value, but only string.
 If a structure or type different from the properties defined in Lexicon is detected, an InvalidRequestException is always thrown.

-Post with Place Information
+Post with Via parameter

 Future<void> main() async {

-final ref = await bluesky.feed.post(
+final ref = await bsky.feed.post.create(

 text: 'This is where I post from',

-// Use this parameter.
+// Use `$unknown` parameter.

 );